 c) After a) or b) above, it will prompt the app-user to download the database to the device.
 Also, the download includes a file that resets duplicates if configured for the Service.

 After naming the service and giving a description, you can add user access to this service.
 By selecting a user account, this service will show up on their device as an option for scanning their barcodes.
-For questions about User permissions, please read our article on the topic.
+Click here to learn more about User permissions.

-You can add questions on the next step.
-In our article about Questions, we explain how to pre-create questions.
+You can add questions in the next step.
+Visit our article about Questions to learn more about how to pre-create questions.
 Also, you can create new questions by clicking ‘add a question’.
 Any question you’ve made available to all services will appear in the question bank to the right.